PapiLer/Reforestation/README.md

-## Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+## Me and my mates are in a band called Duvet.
+We're a cover band.